-The GAVI Alliance Transparency and Accountability Policy is an integral part of GAVI Alliance monitoring of country performance.
+The GAVI Alliance Transparence and Accountability Policy is an integral part of GAVI Alliance monitoring of country performance.
 By signing this form the HSCC members confirm that the funds received from the GAVI Alliance have been used for purposes stated within the approved application and managed in a transparent manner, in accordance with government rules and regulations for financial management.
 Furthermore, the HSCC confirms that the content of this report has been based upon accurate and verifiable financial reporting.

-Agency/Organisation

-Signature

-Date
+Name/Title Agency/Organisation Signature Date

-Please find attached the list of HSSCC members and signatures (DOCUMENT N°(1)) of the last HSSCC meeting
+l L][

-HSCC may wish to send informal comments to: apr@gavialliance.org

-All comments will be treated confidentially
+HSCC may wish to send informal commen All comments will be treated confidentially ts to: apr@gavialliance.or g

 Comments from partners:

 Comments from the Regional Working Group: